 - Violation of RTI ACT 2005- none of the minutes of the Uttarakhand Wildlife Board is in the public domain

 - Clear violation of EIA Notification, 2006, The de-notification is to facilitate the expansion of Jolly Grant Airport in Dehradun which requires 87.08ha of forest land from the Shivalik Elephant Reserve, yet the Government while applying for Forest Clearance submitted that no EIA is required for expansion of Airport.

 - The area also forms part of Corbett Tiger Reserve yet National Tiger Conservation Authority's permission is not sought.

 A total of 9,745 trees (including species like Khair (3405), Sheesham(2135), Sagon(185), and Gulmohar (120) along with 25 other species of trees are among those that are proposed to be cut.
 Not only will it cause irreparable damage to the adjoining Shivalik range, it will also lead to shrinking of the area for the movement of elephants and other wildlife.

-Apart from this, the picturesque town, Dehradun, is now crumbling under rapid development at the cost of ecologically sensitive areas.
+Apart from this, the picturesque town, Dehradun, is crumbling under rapid urbanization at the cost of ecologically sensitive areas.
 Thano acts as a carbon sink for the state's capital, which is already facing a spike in air pollution and temperature.